axiomhq/do11y/README.md

 ### Copy-button detection on GitBook

-The `copyButtonSelector` does not match copy buttons on **GitBook** sites.
+The `copyButtonSelector` doesn't match copy buttons on GitBook sites.
 GitBook renders copy buttons with generic Tailwind CSS utility classes and no semantic attributes (`class`, `aria-label`, `title`, and `data-testid` all lack any "copy" identifier).
 There is no CSS selector that can reliably target these buttons without also matching unrelated elements.

 **Workaround:** If you use GitBook and need copy-button tracking, set `framework: 'custom'` and provide a selector specific to your site's DOM, or listen for clipboard events directly.